 #4 – Keep Healthy Habits in Winter

-During the summer we watch what we eat, and drink plenty of water but when winter comes . . . not so much.
+During the summer we watch what we eat to keep our bikini bodies, and drink plenty of water to hydrate.
+When winter comes . . . not so much.
 (Especially around the holidays!)

 Be sure to eat healthy food like raw veggies or vegetable juice in the winter that creates glowing skin.
 It’s a good idea to take a vitamin C, E and Omega 3/Krill Oil supplement to give your diet an extra boost.